foxFakeL/MiniCPM-V-CookBook/docs/source/deployment/vllm.md

 ### 2.4 Thinking and Non-Thinking Modes

-The `MiniCPM-V 4.5` model supports thinking before replying, and the thinking mode can be turned on and off by setting the `opanai` request parameters.
+The `MiniCPM-V 4.5` model supports thinking before replying, and the thinking mode can be turned on and off by setting the `openai` request parameters.

 - `"chat_template_kwargs": {"enable_thinking": True}`